 Reports of criminal activity

-Over half (56%) of participants reported being arrested in the preceding 12 months, with the most likely reasons being use/possession of drugs (32%) and property crime .
+Just under half (46%) of participants reported being arrested in the preceding 12 months with the most common reasons being property crime followed by use/possession of drugs.

 Expenditure on illicit drugs